puli/repository/docs/working-with-resources.rst

 Further Reading
 ---------------

-Read :doc:`repository-management` to learn more about the configuration of your repository.
+* :doc:`repository-configuration` teaches you more about the configuration of your repository.
+* :doc:`repositories` explains how to manage resource repositories manually.

 .. _Puli: https://github.com/puli/puli